pcgeek86/docs.opensrc.dev/docs/microsoft-windows/windows-package-management.md

 Additionally, you must manually update these packages over time, and many applications don't have built-in auto-updaters.
 This manual installation and updating process is onerous, and could be greatly simplified.

+By using a command line package manager, you can greatly simplify the process of installing packages on a fresh Windows system.
+You also gain the simplification of updating software packages, as you don't have to navigate different websites manually, for each package.
+Command line package managers can be scheduled to run inside Windows Task Scheduler, to automatically update packages periodically (ie. daily, weekly).

 ## About Windows Package Managers

 You can install, update, and remove software package on the Microsoft Windows platform using command line automation tools.